Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Read more: GameSpot's PS5 review: A promising start to the next generation

-The switch from spinning hard drive to solid-state storage should make them run faster than they did on the PS4, so you won't be staring into the loading screen abyss as much as you do now.
+The switch from spinning hard drive to solid-state storage will make them run faster than they did on the PS4, so you won't be staring into the loading screen abyss for quite as long.
+I timed how Ghost of Tsushima took from booting it to gameplay on each system; my launch PS4 took one minute and 40 seconds, the PS5 took exactly one minute.

-If you subscribe to PS Plus, Sony's $60-a-year online service, you'll get a selection of PS4 games to play at no extra cost through the PS5-only Plus Collection on Nov.
-12:
+If you subscribe to PS Plus, Sony's $60-a-year online service, you get a selection of PS4 games to play at no extra cost through the PS5-only Plus Collection from Nov.
+12.

 First-party games